 How to Find Variable Costs

-In short, variable costs are the items that tend to change price over time.
-Examples of variable costs are raw materials, fuel, supplies, and labor hours.
+In short, variable costs are costs that change with the level of output (production volume).
+Examples of variable costs include raw materials, fuel, supplies, and labor hours.

 To calculate the variable cost per unit, divide the total variable costs by the number of units produced.
 In the case of services or labor, split the total variable cost by the number of services provided.